BradSlingers/easter-egg-hunt/README.md

 > **Note:** GPS-based location checking requires HTTPS in production.
 For local testing on a mobile device, you may need to enable insecure origins in Chrome (`chrome://flags` → Insecure origins treated as secure).

+## Deployment
+The app is currently in development and will be deployed to a production server with HTTPS ahead of its launch date.
+HTTPS is required for the browser's Geolocation API to function outside of localhost.

 ## What I Learned

 **Data flow and API design** — Building every endpoint from scratch gave me a clear understanding of how data moves from the frontend through HTTP requests to API endpoints and back.
 The more endpoints I built, the more intuitive the request-response cycle became.